 Find & Apply For Speech Language Pathologist Jobs In DeKalb, Alabama

-Speech Language Pathologist jobs in DeKalb, Alabama involve assessing, diagnosing, and treating communication and swallowing disorders in patients of all ages.
-Responsibilities include developing treatment plans, conducting therapy sessions, and collaborating with healthcare professionals.
-A master's degree in Speech-Language Pathology and state licensure are required for these positions.
+Speech Language Pathologist jobs in DeKalb, Alabama involve assessing and treating individuals with communication disorders.
+Responsibilities include conducting evaluations, creating treatment plans, and collaborating with other healthcare professionals.
+SLPs work in various settings such as schools, hospitals, and private practices.
+A Master's degree and state licensure are required for this rewarding career.
 Below you can find different Speech Language Pathologist positions in DeKalb, Alabama.

 Jobs in DeKalb